Pacific Coast Highway

 Recent Highway 1 Closures

-Due to structural damage, California Highway 1 at Pfeiffer Canyon Bridge in Monterey County (1 mile south of Big Sur) is closed indefinitely.
+Due to the Mud Creek Slide in May 2017, California Highway 1 is closed at Mud Creek with an expected open by the end of July 2018.
+On October 13, 2017, the Pfeiffer Canyon Bridge opened to visitors in the Monterey County area, allowing southbound travel from Carmel on Highway 1 for up to 62 miles.
 Please note that all San Luis Obispo Highway 1 destinations are open and accessible via Highway 1 from the south.
 If coming into San Luis Obispo from the north or traveling north into Monterey County, please be advised of the following:

 - Northbound through-travelers on Highway 1 are encouraged to take Highway 46 East towards Paso Robles as a detour, and proceed to Highway 101 North.

-- From Monterey, southbound travelers are encouraged to take Highway 68 East at Monterey, and proceed to Highway 101 South.
+- From Monterey, southbound travelers to the San Luis Obispo area are encouraged to take Highway 68 East at Monterey, and proceed to Highway 101 South.

 Click below for the latest updates on road conditions and closures for Highway 1.